Above: Click to expand map.

 7: You soon reach the northern end of Fernilee Reservoir.
 To shorten the walk, cross the dam wall and turn right along the far shore of the reservoir.
 But to continue this walk, take the narrow road in the same direction, along a farm track.

 8: At the end of the track, look out for a small gate in the stone wall on your right.
-Go through here and head diagonally left down the slope.
+Go through here and turn left, and then over a stile to follow the path down the slope.

 9: Go through a farm gate at the end of the field, and then follow the track as it winds first to the right and then to the left, down the slope.
 Go over a small footbridge and then a stile, and cross the concrete bridge over the Goyt.